bashrc2/epicyon/README_goals.md

 # Epicyon Project Goals

  * A minimal ActivityPub server, comparable to an email MTA
  * "Small Tech" ethos.
-Not many accounts per instance.
+Not many accounts per instance
  * Centering people and personal computing, not corporate or organizational accounts abstracting people away
  * AGPLv3+
  * Server-to-server and client-to-server protocols supported
  * Implemented in a common language (Python 3)
- * Keyword filtering.
+ * Keyword filtering
  * Attention to accessibility and should be usable in lynx with a screen reader
  * Remove metadata from attached images, avatars and backgrounds
  * Support for multiple themes, with ability to create custom themes